rails/rails/guides/source/constant_autoloading_and_reloading.md

 end
 ```

-and have the application use `AuthService.instance` instead of `AUTH_SERVICE`.
+and have the application use `AuthService.instance` instead. `AuthService`
-The code in that `AuthService` would be loaded on demand and be
+would be loaded on demand and be autoload-friendly.
-autoload-friendly.

 ### `require_dependency` and Initializers

-As we saw before, `require_dependency` loads files in a autoloading-friendly
+As we saw before, `require_dependency` loads files in an autoloading-friendly
 way.
 Normally, though, such a call does not make sense in an initializer.

-`require_dependency` provides a way to ensure a certain constant is defined at
-some point regardless of the execution path, and one could think about doing
+One could think about doing some [`require_dependency`](#require-dependency)
-some calls in an initializer to make sure certain constants are loaded upfront,
+calls in an initializer to make sure certain constants are loaded upfront, for
-for example as an attempt to address the gotcha with STIs.
+example as an attempt to address the [gotcha with STIs](#autoloading-and-sti).

-Problem is, in development mode all autoloaded constants are wiped on a
+Problem is, in development mode [autoloaded constants are wiped](#constant-reloading)
-subsequent request as soon as there is some relevant change in the file system.
+if there is any relevant change in the file system.
+If that happens the
-When that happens the application is in the very same situation the initializer
-wanted to avoid!
+we are in the very same situation the initializer wanted to avoid!

 Calls to `require_dependency` have to be strategically written in autoloaded
 spots.

 ### When Constants aren't Missed

-Let’s imagine that a Rails application has an `Image` model, and a subclass
-`Hotel::Image`:
+Let's consider an `Image` model, superclass of `Hotel::Image`:

 ```ruby
 # app/models/image.rb